Muto93/recipes/README.md

 HTML Semantics: Proper use of semantic HTML tags to improve accessibility and SEO.

+HTML Security: Using the rel Attribute with norefferer and noopener to improve Security when using anchor tags.

 GitHub Usage: Hosting the project on GitHub, managing commits, and making it open-source.

 Documentation: Writing a clear README file to provide project information and usage instructions.